FASTING - The New Favourite F Word

 With years of clinical experience, I have seen good quality nutritional supplements make significant difference to stress, anxiety and energy levels.
 The most important mood and stress support supplements include B vitamins and Magnesium.

 B vitamins are vital in the production of cellular energy, without adequate B vitamins you can feel fatigued and emotionally flat.
 B vitamins are required to convert tryptophan into serotonin and melatonin.
 Serotonin is the key hormone that stabilizes our mood and promotes a feeling of wellbeing.
 Melatonin is the hormone that induces sleep.

 Magnesium supports our nervous system by assisting in the production of neurotransmitters including GABA, which is involved in reducing overwhelming feelings of anxiety.
 Magnesium simultaneously lifts energy levels and reduces stress.
 Magnesium also protects the brain from the negative effects of excessive cortisol and glutamate which is produced when we are chronically stressed.
 Magnesium is my go-to supplement for stress and mood support #magnesiumdealer

-Recommendation: speak to a health care professional about taking a stress specific magnesium formula.
-Ask for a magnesium supplement with B vitamin co factors and make sure it is in a powder form, this will cross the gut more efficiently- meaning the powdered forms are more absorbable.
+Speak to a health care professional about taking a stress specific magnesium formula.
+Ask for a magnesium supplement with B vitamin co factors and make sure it’s in a powder form, this will cross the gut more efficiently- meaning the powdered forms are more absorbable.